Printer Friendly Version Of

 Distinguished Student Paper Award

-The CLD section invites submissions for the 2013 Distinguished Student Paper Award competition.
+The CLD section invites submissions for the 2014 Distinguished Student Paper Award competition.
 Papers may be conceptual or theoretical, addressing any topic in the sociology of crime, deviance, law or criminal justice.
 Submissions may be sole- or multiple-authored, but all authors must be students.
 Papers should be article length (approximately 30 double spaced pages) and should follow the manuscript preparation guidelines used by the American Sociological Review.
 Papers accepted for publication at the time of submission are not eligible.
-The winner will receive $500 to offset the cost of attending the 2013 ASA meeting.
-Please submit papers to: Candace Kruttschnitt, University of Toronto: firstname.lastname@example.org.
-Papers must be received by March 1, 2013 to receive consideration.
+The winner will receive $500 to offset the cost of attending the 2012 ASA meeting.
+Please submit papers to: Ryan King firstname.lastname@example.org.
+Papers must be received by March 1, 2014 to receive consideration.

 Professor of Sociology

 Ohio State University

 Department of Sociology